 - About 600,000 Dutch people have osteoarthritis of the knee.

-- Women are more likely to have osteoarthritis in the knee than men.
+- Women have osteoarthritis of the knee more often than men.

-- Smoking and obesity increase the risk of developing knee osteoarthritis
+- Smoking and obesity increase risk of developing knee osteoarthritis

 - Each year, approximately 21,000 men and 33,000 women develop knee osteoarthritis

 - Each year, 24,000 people undergo surgery for a new knee

 Physio Vital & Vive life